istio/istio.io/content/en/docs/ambient/usage/debugging/index.md

 spiffe://cluster.local/ns/default/sa/sleep                    Root     Available     true           bad086c516cce777645363cb8d731277     2034-04-24T03:31:05Z     2024-04-26T03:31:05Z
 {{< /text >}}

 Using these commands, you can check that ztunnel proxies are  configured with all the expected workloads and TLS certificate.
-Additionally, nissing information can be used for troubleshooting any networking errors.
+Additionally, missing information can be used for troubleshooting any networking errors.

 You may use the `all` option to view all parts of the ztunnel-config with a single CLI command: